solid-process/solid-result/README.md

 ## About

 [Rodrigo Serradura](https://github.com/serradura) created this project.
 He is the B/CDD process/method creator and has already made similar gems like the [u-case](https://github.com/serradura/u-case) and [kind](https://github.com/serradura/kind/blob/main/lib/kind/result.rb).
-This gem is a general-purpose abstraction/monad, but it also contains key features that serve as facilitators for adopting B/CDD in the code.
+This gem can be used independently, but it also contains essential features that facilitate the adoption of B/CDD in code.

 <p align="right"><a href="#-bcddresult">⬆️ &nbsp;back to top</a></p>